dart-lang/language/working/macros/feature-specification.md

 calls to `applyAspect` must always return an "equal" `Identifier` object, regardless of if they are compiled in separate modules.

+  - Identical is defined by the concrete type of the Aspect Macro and the specific declaration it is attached to.
+Aspect Macros are not allowed to have fields so we do not need to do more than look at the type.

 **TODO**: You may need to be able to navigate to the declaration of one of these `Identifier`s, for instance in order to get a reference to one of its members or inspect the shape of the generated declaration.
 How do we want to expose this?
+Is it an ok restriction to just say you can't?
 See the section below on ordering and invocation for possible constraints.

 ### Declaring an Aspect Macro